Know Your Audience Before Speaking to a Group

 by Ron Kurtus (revised 1 August 2005)

-Your goal when speaking to a group is to either inform, persuade, or entertain them.
+Your goal in speaking to a group is to either inform, persuade or entertain them.
 To achieve any or all of those objectives, you should know their interests, likes and dislikes.

 Questions you may have include:

 - Why should you find out about the audience?

 - How can you find out about the audience?

 - What rewards can be gotten from knowing the audience?

 Your purpose in speaking to a group is to inform, persuade, or entertain the audience.
 Your motivation is to get satisfaction from expressing your ideas and getting recognition or applause from the audience.

 In order to achieve your purpose, as well as to get the expression and applause you desire, you must satisfy the audience with something in which they are interested.
 Thus, it is important to know what your audience is interested in, what their expectations are and even what mood they are in.